CliMA/ClimaCoupler.jl/docs/design-doc/boundary_fluxes.md

 - the above should be consistent with the [CliMA Airspace plan](https://www.overleaf.com/project/6169b2b29040a9c1d73e2e38).

 *Currently, we are using the first approach as it facilitates prototyping (since all flux calculations are contained within the custom BC), but when optimising for performance we will compare both approaches.*

+## State passinbg for flux calculation
+- last timestep or some average ofer the last coupling timestep?

 ## Domain partition
 - this is done via regridding onto an exchange grid - see [regrigging](regridding.md)